-Each January, DCEDC co-sponsors a 10-week entrepreneurial training course, taking students step-by-step through the process of writing a business plan.
+Each year, DCEDC co-sponsors an eight-week entrepreneurial training program course in Door County, taking students step-by-step through the process of researching and writing a comprehensive business plan.
 The grant covers up to 75% of eligible tuition costs; you will be required to provide a cash match of at least 25% of the eligible tuition costs.
-Registration for the course begins in November.
 E-mail us to get on the mailing list.

 Door County Economic Development Revolving Loan Fund

 These three local revolving loan fund programs provide low interest loans to businesses located in Door County for the first two, in the City of Sturgeon Bay for the third, typically for fixed asset financing of up to $250,000.
 Job creation of one job per $20,000 loaned is required.
 Contact Sam Perlman for more information.

 The Door County Community Foundation established the Door County Community Opportunity Investment Network (COIN) fund to stimulate economic activity and opportunity in Door County.
 The COIN fund is designed to provide microloans (to a maximum of $50,000) to start-up, newly established and/or emerging businesses located within the County that might otherwise be unable to access financing through more conventional sources.
 The Foundation contracts with DCEDC to administer the Door County COIN fund program.